Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 600 Gold
 - Wonderous

-**Mana Barrier**: Whenver you are about to take damage, you can choose to spend mana to first gain temporary hit points equal to two times the mana spent.
+**Mana Barrier**: Whenver you are about to take damage, you can choose to spend mana to first gain temporary hit points equal to four times the mana spent.

 ---